top of page

 You can write a riveting tale spanning a thousand years about two rocks next to each other on the ground if that tale has sufficient conflict.
 Such a story, with virtually no plot, can win you international acclaim if you cause your readers to obsess about those two rocks.
 The conflict must be organic and genuine.
 It must come from deep within you.

 I have a memory from my childhood of being on a walk when I picked up a rock and threw it some distance away.
-One of the adults with me pointed to a rock that was next to the one I threw and said, “Those two rocks tried for a thousand years to get together.
+One of the adults with me pointed to a rock next to the one I threw and said, “Those two rocks tried for a thousand years to get together.
 Now you have separated them.
 It will take them another thousand years to find each other again.”

-There it is.
-The makings of the next recipient of the Nobel Prize in literature.
+There it is—the makings of the next recipient of the Nobel Prize in literature.

 You must know that most novels nowadays are driven by contrived and clichéd antagonists.
 Movies recently have a worse record.
 Show me a movie where the antagonist is neither a corrupt government (including military or police), a corrupt medical practice, or a corrupt religion.
 Is there one?
 Show me.